 Willis applied and was approved by the ESC for the storybook signs.

-“I love that moment when they finish reading and their experiencing the space,” said Willis.
+“I love that moment when they finish reading and they're experiencing the space,” said Willis.

 These signs have been placed along the path that follows Spring Lake.
 What makes these “storybook” signs is the fact that the information of a sign’s subject is told in story form and has art pieces that go along with it.